riscv-android-src/toolchain-rustc/src/doc/reference/src/expressions/operator-expr.md

 #### Numeric cast

 * Casting between two integers of the same size (e.g. i32 -> u32) is a no-op
+  (Rust uses 2's complement for negative values of fixed integers)
 * Casting from a larger integer to a smaller integer (e.g. u32 -> u8) will
   truncate
 * Casting from a smaller integer to a larger integer (e.g. u8 -> u32) will